• Skip to primary navigation

 1. Keep an eye on the pine nuts.
 They can go from nicely brown to burnt very quickly.

-2. Reserve some pasta water to pour on the cooked pasta pesto to bring it to the correct consistency.
+2. Reserve a cup of pasta cooking water to pour on the cooked pasta pesto to bring it to the correct consistency.

 3. Mix the pasta in a new bowl or pan rather than the pan you cooked the pasta in.
-Keeping the pesto cool helps to preserve its vibrant flavours.
+Keeping the pesto cool helps to preserve its vibrant flavors.

 🙋 Recipe FAQs